Extended Interface Physics-Informed Neural Networks Method for Moving Interface Problems: Abstract

 \section{Abstract}

-Physics-Informed Neural Networks (PINNs) have emerged as a powerful class of mesh-free numerical methods for solving partial differential equations (PDEs), particularly those involving complex geometries.
-In this work, we present an innovative Extended Interface Physics-Informed Neural Network (XI-PINN) framework specifically designed to solve parabolic moving interface problems.
-The proposed approach incorporates a level set function to characterize the interface, which can be obtained either directly or through a neural network solution.
-We conduct a rigorous a priori error analysis for the XI-PINN method, providing error bounds for the approximation.
-Leveraging the Neural Tangent Kernel (NTK) theory, we further demonstrate that XI-PINN achieves a faster training convergence rate compared to conventional PINN approaches.
-The method's versatility is further demonstrated by its application to the Oseen equations.
-We perform comprehensive numerical experiments to validate the efficacy, accuracy, and robustness of the proposed framework.
+Physics-informed neural networks (PINNs) have emerged as an effective class of mesh-free methods for solving partial differential equations (PDEs), particularly on complex geometries.
+In this paper, we introduce an Extended Interface Physics-Informed Neural Network (XI-PINN) framework designed to solve parabolic moving interface problems.
+The proposed method employs a level set function—which can be either analytically prescribed or learned via a neural network—to capture the moving interface.
+Furthermore, we establish an a priori error analysis for the XI-PINN method and derive error bounds for the approximation. {Extensive numerical experiments are provided to validate the accuracy and robustness of the framework, and its applicability is further demonstrated by solving the Oseen equations.}

-\begin{MSCcodes} 65D15, 65M12, 68T07, 68Q32, \end{MSCcodes}
+\begin{MSCcodes} 65D15, 65M12, 68T07, 68Q32 \end{MSCcodes}